Photo-oxidation of polymers: Polyolefins

 Classically the carbon-centred macroradicals (P•) rapidly react with oxygen to form hydroperoxyl radicals (POO•), which in turn abstract an H atom from the polymer chain to give a hydroperoxide (POOH) and a fresh macroradical.
 Hydroperoxides readily undergo photolysis to give an alkoxyl macroradical radical (PO•) and a hydroxyl radical (HO•), both of which may go on to form new polymer radicals via hydrogen abstraction.
 Non-classical alternatives to these steps have been proposed.
-The alkoxyl radical may also undergo beta scission, generating a acyl-ketone and macroradical.
+The alkoxyl radical may also undergo beta scission, generating an acyl-ketone and macroradical.
 This is considered to be the main cause of chain breaking in polypropylene.

 Secondary hydroperoxides can also undergo an intramolecular reaction to give a ketone group, although this is limited to polyethylene.